mahlet aklu - program director, executive education

 Throughout her career, Tessa's work has focused on the design of innovative projects, programs and policies rooted in social justice.
 She has worked in international development in Guatemala and Brazil, on urban policy initiatives for the cities of San Francisco, Barcelona and Rio de Janeiro -- and on environmental justice issues on behalf of the cities of Baltimore and Detroit.

-Tessa holds a Bachelor of Architecture from Princeton University and a Master in Urban Planning from Harvard University.
+Tessa holds a Bachelor of Architecture from Princeton University and a Master in Urban Planning from Harvard Graduate School of Design.

 bulbul kaul - Program Manager